Neural-Systems-at-UIO/nutil/docs/Ilastik.rst

 ilastik is developed by the ilastik team in Anna Kreshuk's lab at the European Molecular Biology Laboratory, with partial financial support from the DFG, the Human Brain Project and SFB 1129.
 Their financial support does not imply endorsement of the software.

-This manual was written by the Nesys Group at the University of Oslo for the use of ilastik as part of the QUINT workflow, and includes tips and tricks from the ilastik team.
+This manual was written by the Nesys Group at the University of Oslo for the use of ilastik for the QUINT workflow, and includes tips and tricks from the ilastik team.
 Some of this information may be out of date.
 For the latest updates, see the official ilastik documentation.

 **License**

 ilastik is distributed under GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version, with a special exception to allow extensions of ilastik not covered under the GNU General Public License.
-See the license page for details.

 **How to cite**